stoneyang-face/MTCNN-Tensorflow/README.md

 ## Some Details
 * When training **PNet**, I merge four parts of data (pos, part, landmark, neg) into one tfrecord, since their ratio is almost 1:1:1:3.
 But when training **RNet** and **ONet**, I generate four tfrecords, since their total number is not balanced.
 During training, I read 64 samples from pos, part, and landmark tfrecords, and read 192 samples from neg tfrecord to construct mini-batch.
 * It's important for **PNet** and **RNet** to keep high recall ratio.
 When using well-trained **PNet** to generate training data for **RNet**, I can get 140k+ pos samples.
 When using well-trained **RNet** to generate training data for **ONet**, I can get 190k+ pos samples.
-* Since **MTCNN** is a Multi-task Network, we should pay attention to the format of training data.The format is:
+* Since **MTCNN** is a Multi-task Network, we should pay attention to the format of training data.
+The format is:

   [path to image][cls_label][bbox_label][landmark_label]